dhis2/dhis2-docs/developer/web-api/users.md

 ### Reset user password { #webapi_user_reset }

 User administrators (with appropriate rights) can reset another user's account by triggering password recovery.
-Once triggered an email is send to the user containing a recovery link.
+Once triggered an email is sent to the user containing a recovery link.
 Users following the link get to a form which allows to set a new password.